Heaven to Hell

 There are NO RECEIPTS at the top of Mt Evans (Pikes Peak does have a

 gift shop with good receipts) AND Badwater in Death Valley.
 You

 should get receipts at the closest stations (for Mt Evans that is Idaho

-Falls, Colorado and for Badwater we recommend Beatty, Nevada as the
+Springs, Colorado and for Badwater we recommend Beatty, Nevada as the

 pumps as Furnance Creek will not always issue a receipt and can be